-It has been a difficult year to quantify the effectiveness of the actions and controls put in place by WMQ.
-As stated in Reporting Criterion 4, WMQ had to defer some of our goals, some of which were in relation to formally establishing measurable KPIs.
-Anecdotally though, our efforts relating to the implementation of specific questions sets, contractual terms, statement of business ethics and inclusion of Modern Slavery discussion points within meeting agendas suggest that the understanding of the Act and its purpose is spreading through the supply chain and is gaining more exposure and awareness.
+It continued to be a difficult year to quantify the effectiveness of the actions and controls put in place by WMQ and others in our industry.
+As stated in Reporting Criterion 4, WMQ had to defer some of our goals however the deeper dive into PPE providers that we were focusing on did provide better clarity as to the risks are contained within their supply chain.
+Additionally, our efforts relating to the implementation of specific questions sets, contractual terms, statement of business ethics and inclusion of Modern Slavery discussion points within meeting agendas continues to suggest that the understanding of the Act and its purpose is spreading through the supply chain and is gaining more exposure and awareness.